Class WeakIdentityHashMap<K,V>

 -

-- value- value to be associated with the specified key
+- previous value associated with specified key, or

 -